ModuleArt/brightness-control/README.md

 # brightness-control
-Console application to control display brightness for Windows
+Console application to control display brightness (for Windows 10 only)